A former Trump supporter who got caught up in a January 6 conspiracy theory sues Fox News

 DOVER, Del.
 (AP) — A former Donald Trump supporter who became the center of a conspiracy theory about Jan.
-6, 2021, filed a defamation lawsuit against Fox News on Wednesday, saying the network made him a scapegoat for the U.S. Capitol insurrection.
+6, 2021, filed a defamation lawsuit against Fox News, saying the network made him a scapegoat for the U.S. Capitol insurrection.

-Raymond Epps, a former Marine who said he was forced from his Arizona home due to threats, is asking for unspecified damages and a jury trial.
+Raymond Epps, a former Marine who said he was forced from his Arizona home because of threats, is asking for unspecified damages and a jury trial.

-He filed his lawsuit in Superior Court in Delaware, the same court where Dominion Voting Systems sued Fox for lies broadcast following the 2020 presidential election.
+He filed his lawsuit in Superior Court in Delaware on Monday, the same court where Dominion Voting Systems sued Fox for lies broadcast following the 2020 presidential election, and on Wednesday it was transferred to federal court.
 Shortly before a trial was to begin this spring, Fox agreed to pay Dominion $787 million to settle the charges.

 Epps, who had traveled to Washington for the Jan.
 6 demonstration, was falsely accused by Fox of being a government agent who was whipping up trouble that would be blamed on Trump supporters, the lawsuit claims.

-Carlson ignored evidence that contradicted his theory, including Epps' testimony before the congressional committee that investigated the insurrection that he was not working for the government, and videotapes provided by House Speaker Kevin McCarthy that showed Epps' efforts to try to defuse the situation that day, the lawsuit said.
+Carlson ignored evidence that contradicted his theory, including Epps' testimony before a congressional committee investigating the insurrection that he was not working for the government, and videos provided by House Speaker Kevin McCarthy that showed Epps' efforts to try to defuse the situation, the lawsuit says.

-Carlson was not named as a defendant in the lawsuit.
-Epps' lawyer, Michael Teter, said that Carlson “was an employee of Fox when he lied about Ray, and Fox broadcast those defamatory falsehoods."
+Carlson is not named as a defendant in the lawsuit.
+Epps' lawyer, Michael Teter, noted that Carlson “was an employee of Fox when he lied about Ray, and Fox broadcast those defamatory falsehoods."

 "Fox is therefore fully liable for Mr. Carlson's statements,” Teter said.